-- When asked how the City should support access to health care facilities, social services, and other community health amenities, the top two answers selected by survey respondents included: - Encourage the County to maintain County Hospital services in the city. - Support efforts to provide the city's fair share of social services. - When asked how the City should maintain adequate water supplies, the top two answers selected by survey respondents included:
+- When asked how the City should support access to health care facilities, social services, and other community health amenities, the top two answers selected by survey respondents included: - Support efforts to provide the city's fair share of social services. - Encourage the expansion of high-quality medical care services. - When asked how the City should maintain adequate water supplies, the top two answers selected by survey respondents included: - Encourage water efficiency in new developments and existing buildings. - Distribute recycled water for non-drinking purposes, such as toilet flushing and laundry. - When asked what top goals this element should priortize, the top three goals selected by survey respondents included: - Provide access to a safe, sustainable and resilient supply of water. - Provide for adequate police, fire, and life safety protection. - Foster the healthy development and education of children of all abilities, incomes, and backgrounds. - Other comments: - Ensure that future growth can be supported by City infrastructure. - Make library services more inclusive, dynamic, and reflective of the community. - Increase police street patrol to reduce crime. - Improve police and fire response times. - Maintain police service levels and response times as the population grows. - Modernize the fair grounds. - o Incentivize grey water systems. - Maintain the corporation yard in its existing location. - Focus water conservation strategies on big water users. - Add more lawn removal requirements. - Fix water leaks. - Expand programs that reimburse homeowners for sewer mainline repairs or replacements. - Need environmentally safe buildings and infrastructure. - Partner with Recology to promote composting/food waste reduction at publicly owned apartment complexes. - Reduce construction waste.

-- Encourage water efficiency in new developments and existing buildings. - Distribute recycled water for non-drinking purposes, such as toilet flushing and laundry. - When asked what top goals this element should priortize, the top three goals selected by survey respondents included: - Provide access to a safe, sustainable and resilient supply of water. - Provide for adequate police, fire, and life safety protection. - Foster the healthy development and education of children of all abilities, incomes, and backgrounds. - Other comments: - Make library services more inclusive, dynamic, and reflective of the community. - Increase police street patrol. - Improve police and fire response times. - Need environmentally safe buildings and infrastructure. - Partner with Recology to promote composting/food waste reduction at publicly owned apartment complexes. - Reduce construction waste. - Mirror the San Francisco "Pit Stop" program (i.e. public restrooms). - Need more support for the homeless. - Establish wellness centers. - Parnter with medical companies to promote wellness. - Need more dental facilities and discounts for dental service. - Increase farmers' markets and publicize their availability. - Fund healthy school lunches.
+- Reduce litter on streets, sidewalks, creeks, etc. Add more garbage cans to reduce littering. - Eliminate street sweeping machines in neighborhoods that do not restrict parking for street sweeping. - Mirror the San Francisco "Pit Stop" program (i.e. public restrooms). - Need more support for the homeless. - Retain and support healthcare providers and first responders. - Establish wellness centers. - o Parnter with medical companies to promote wellness. - Need more dental facilities and discounts for dental service. - Increase farmers' markets and publicize their availability. - Fund healthy school lunches.